knightsri/llm-taskbench/docs/ARCHITECTURE.md

 **Key Commands**:

+- `run`: Run evaluation on a folder-based use case (primary command)
+- `list-usecases`: List available use cases in a folder
+- `generate-prompts`: Generate prompts from use case without running
-- `evaluate`: Run multi-model evaluation on a task
+- `evaluate`: Run multi-model evaluation on a YAML task (legacy)
 - `models`: List available models and pricing
 - `validate`: Validate task definition YAML files